is founder, writer, creative consultant specialising in the intersection of , and to inspire, move and surprise audiences.

-I studied Political Philosophy at Occidental College (missing Barack Obama by only a few years), gained an MSc Philosophy at the London School of Economics and discovered true creative freedom while on the MA Communication Design degree at Central Saint Martins, which inspired my first book,, an exploration into how .
-I went on to teach design at London College of Communication, Central Saint Martins and Royal College of Art which inspired numerous articles and a further two design books.
+I studied Political Philosophy at Occidental College (missing Barack Obama by only a few years), gained an MSc Philosophy from the London School of Economics and discovered my true creative freedom while on the MA Communication Design degree at Central Saint Martins, which inspired my first book, Royal College of Art which inspired numerous articles and a further two design books., an exploration into how .
+I went on to teach design at London College of Communication, Central Saint Martins and

 By 2010 the death of the physical book was weighing on everyone’s hearts.
-Having co-founded a new MA course on Design Writing Criticism at London College of Communication (with Teal Triggs), I began to explore stories as visual expression which inspired an.
-This planted the creative concept seed for a business, , co-founded with friend Britt Iversen, a Mother London strategist, to publish stories that look as enchanting as the stories they tell.
+Having co-founded a new MA course on Design Writing Criticism at London College of Communication (with friend Professor Teal Triggs), I began to explore stories as visual expression which inspired an.
+This planted the creative concept seed for a business, , co-founded with friend Britt Iversen, to publish stories that look as enchanting as the stories they tell.

-Visual Editions launched with two books: a re-energised version of literary classicand a new book by Jonathan Safran Foer, , with a different die-cut on every page, a book most , that Vanity Fair (and others) quickly headlined as “very, very cool”.
-The book sold out repeatedly, won numerous awards and was later adapted into a ballet by with music by Jamie XX.
+Visual Editions launched with: a re-energised version of literary classicand a new book by Jonathan Safran Foer, , with a different die-cut on every page, a book most , that Vanity Fair (and others) quickly headlined as “very, very cool”.
+The book sold out repeatedly, won a lot of awards and was later adapted into a ballet by with music by Jamie XX.

-Six years and books later, the business hit headlines, won awards and each book proudly joined the permanent collection at The Art Institute of Chicago.
-We continued to push how far we could stretch IRL narrative experiences creating the first ever mass living reading and an in-room and their culturally discerning guests.
+Six years and books later, the business continued to hit headlines, win awards and each book proudly joined the permanent collection at The Art Institute of Chicago.
+We continued to push how far we could stretch IRL narrative experiences creating a mass living reading and an in-room 's culturally discerning hotel guests.

-By 2016, as the world became less anxious about the threat of the Kindle, we turned our gaze to Editions at Play..
-We asked ourselves: what would happen if we moved the user experience away from clinical function and towards a story approach that could be both beautiful and enjoyable.
+By 2016, as people became less anxious about the threat of the Kindle, we turned our gaze to Editions At Play..
+And asked ourselves: what new kind of storytelling experience could we create that was only possible online?
 This optimistic, innovative viewpoint caught the attention of Google Creative Lab and dear friend Tea Uglow and together we dreamed up an .
 We worked with designers and writers to create digital books that were readable, book-ish and digitally experimental.
 We called it

-As part of the Editions At Play playground, we made the The British Library, where each of our Editions At Play projects is now part of the permanent collection.(which was really an NFT, though this was 5 years ago and who knew about NFTs then).
-We made a book that uses Google Street View to and a that knows where the user is.
+As part of Editions At Play, we made the The British Library, where each of our Editions At Play projects is now part of the permanent collection.(which was really an NFT, though this was 5 years ago and who knew about NFTs then).
+We made a book that uses Google Street View to and a that knows where the reader is.
 Creepy?
-Yes, totally.
-With Google Creative Lab, we pushed the user experience beyond linear narratives, inviting audiences to and explore .
-These experiments won us a , hit more headlines and led us to develop the Emerging Formats program with
+Yeah, a little.
+With Google Creative Lab, we pushed the reader experience beyond linear narratives, we invited audiences to and explored .
+These digital stories won us a , hit more headlines and led us to develop the Emerging Formats program with

-When Covid-19 seized the world in 2020, together with Google Creative Lab, we took the immediacy of spoken word and created original voice activated stories by writers around the world that audiences could hear in their homes through Google Assistant.
-The project,, elevated the value of home devices beyond the weather or news by offering unique, tailored audio content, inviting audiences to engage with their devices in new, connected and emotional ways through cultural reflections.
+When Covid-19 seized the world in 2020, together with Google Creative Lab, we created, voice activated stories by writers around the world that audiences could hear in their homes through Google Assistant.